All Episodes

 Thank you.

-Um I was told to get right to my point.
+I was told to get right to my point.

-So my point is this person who is the diaper bill, they cannot possibly be a true Democrat because if she was, she would be wanting them not to use disposable diapers, but she would pushing the uh uh reusable diapers so she could put more people to work when they wash the diapers.
+So my point is this person who is the diaper bill, they cannot possibly be a true Democrat because if she was, she would be wanting them not to use disposable diapers, but she would be pushing the reusable diapers so she could put more people to work when they wash the diapers.

-Well, she's deluded if she thinks that people should be forced to pay for some other kid's diapers.
+She's deluded if she thinks that people should be forced to pay for some other kid's diapers.

 If they can't afford the diapers for their kid, they shouldn't have one.